Dracula-DAO/cardano-devnet/README.md

 ```
 $ utxos faucet
-                           TxHash                                 TxIx        Amount
+                           txhash                                 txix        amount
 --------------------------------------------------------------------------------------
-8c78893911a35d7c52104c98e8497a14d7295b4d9bf7811fc1d4e9f449884284     0        900000000000 lovelace + TxOutDatumNone
+8c78893911a35d7c52104c98e8497a14d7295b4d9bf7811fc1d4e9f449884284     0        900000000000 lovelace + txoutdatumnone
 $ transfer faucet alice 100 8c78893911a35d7c52104c98e8497a14d7295b4d9bf7811fc1d4e9f449884284#0
 ```

 You should see the transaction go into the mempool then eventually get included in a block.

 ### Step 6.
-Try out the Lucid transfer script to transfer from alice to bob:
+Try out the lucid transfer script to transfer from alice to bob:

 ```
 $ node transfer.mjs alice bob 1.5
 ```

-The Lucid transfer script will query the monitor process for alice's current utxos and automatically generate and sign the transaction.
+The lucid transfer script will query the monitor process for alice's current utxos and automatically generate and sign the transaction.
 Note that any utxos in the mempool are included by the monitor script as part of alice's utxos, which allows you to chain transactions rapidly even if they have not yet been included in a block!

+## Explorer

+Assuming you started both the indexer with the "-i" option, and the explorer with the "-e" option when running start-cardano-devnet, or alternatively you are running them separately using the ```indexer``` and ```explorer``` scripts in separate sessions, you should be able to connect to ```http://localhost:3000``` with a browser to explore the chain live as it runs.